-The Democratic Republic of Congo (DRC) has been beset by decades of war, deep poverty, and a rickety-at-best infrastructure of international development projects.
-Which is why the Kabare region of the country has to be among the last places you’d expect a new community-run business that delivers essential services to flower.
-But that’s because no one has bet on the pride, strength, and ingenuity of the people of Kabare quite like Asili has.
+The Democratic Republic of Congo (DRC) has been beset by decades of war, deep poverty, and an underdeveloped infrastructure for international development projects.
+Yet Asili - a community-run business delivering essential services in the Kabare region - is flourishing, thanks to the pride, strength, and ingenuity of the Kabare locals.

-Asili is an exciting new business that offers clean water, agricultural services, and a health clinic to communities.
-Designed by the American Refugee Committee (ARC), IDEO.org, and the people of Kabare themselves, Asili has distributed millions of liters of water, seen local farmers’ incomes and outputs jump tremendously, and had thousands of patients at its two health clinics since launch in 2014.
+Asili is an exciting business that offers clean water, agricultural services, and a health clinic to area communities.
+Designed by the American Refugee Committee (ARC), IDEO.org, and the people of Kabare themselves, Asili has distributed millions of liters of water, seen local farmers’ incomes and outputs jump tremendously, and had thousands of patients at its three health clinics since they were established in 2014.

 In 2013, the American Refugee Committee (ARC) approached IDEO.org with a bold challenge: How might we build a community-owned, for-profit business in eastern DRC to support better health and improved livelihoods?

-The Asili team in Bukavu has totally embraced human-centered design, and Congolese staff are hard at work building prototypes, iterating on what’s working, and using our approach to creative problem solving to design the future of Asili.
+The Asili team have totally embraced human-centered design, and Congolese staff are hard at work building prototypes, iterating on what’s working, and using a design approach to build the next steps for this remarkable organization.